Jumbo Alphabet Cards

-Delivery within 2 working days to UK mainland addresses.
+Order before 4pm for delivery on the next working day to UK mainland addresses.
 Regrettably this service is unavailable for deliveries to Northern Ireland.

-Collect from your local store.
+Order online and have your order delivered to any ELC or Mothercare store on the date of your choice (earliest 6th January 2016).
+You will receive a text message confirming your order is ready for collection.
 This service is available in the UK only.Please be advised that we will hold your order for a maximum of 7 days, after which time your order will be returned to our warehouse

 ELC are happy to refund or exchange any unused merchandise returned within 28 days of purchase upon production of your receipt, as long as they are returned in an unused condition and in their original packaging.
 Please see Terms and Conditions for details.
 This does not affect your rights if the product is faulty or mis-described.